7 Secrets Happy Couples Know About Arguing And Making Up

 Rushing to forgiveness can cause a lot of problems if you aren’t ready to let the argument go.
 It’s great that your partner is willing to take responsibility and apologize for his/her behavior.

-This does not mean that you are ready to let it go.
-If you find yourself still arguing in your mind about what was said or done, you are not ready to accept the apology that has been offered.
+This does not mean that you’re ready to let it go.
+If you find yourself still arguing in your mind about what was said or done, you aren’t ready to accept the apology that has been offered.

-When you accept an apology it means that you are ready to let the argument go.
-You are committing to not bringing it up again.
+When you accept an apology, it means that you’re ready to let the argument go.
+You’re committing to not bringing it up again.
 Don’t accept an apology because you want the fight to end.
-Accept an apology from your partner because you are ready to let it go and reconnect with your partner.
+Accept an apology from your partner because you’re ready to let it go and reconnect with your partner.

-Happy couples make the effort to clean things up entirely rather than rushing to forgiveness temporarily.
+Happy couples make the effort to clean things up entirely rather than rushing to forgiveness and avoiding the uncomfortable conversation.

 1. Happy Couples Don’t Forget To Repair

 Mistakes happen.
 Words get said that you wish you could take back.
-Sometimes you take actions that you are not proud of.
+Sometimes you take actions that you’re not proud of.
 This is all part of the human experience.

-What makes happy couples different is that they never forget to repair when arguments occur.
+Happy couples are different because they never forget to repair when arguments occur.
 They take responsibility for their behavior, apologize, and they offer amends when necessary.

-When an argument hasn’t been repaired, it will fester, and flare up without warning.
-You may find yourself in a fight cycle that feels like it will never end.
+When an argument hasn’t been repaired, it’ll fester, and flare up without warning.
+You may find yourself in a fight cycle that feels like it’ll never end.
 This is what people mean when they break up because of irreconcilable differences.

 They never took the time to repair the fight so the space between them feels insurmountable.
 How could you let go of those hurts if you never did the work of healing them?